 No more flings for me.
 You sucked me dry.
 I expended divine energy on something that would remain static, a connection that would plateau.
 How was I to know?

 How was I to know that I would be the one to place more emphasis on something that we both fed?
 I fed into the lust because I wanted to believe that you would eventually receive all of me.
-You reaped the benefits of me without receiving me in my entirely.
+You reaped the benefits of me without receiving me in my entirety.
 You were even willing to share me, as long as I served my purpose in your life, on your time.

 The basis of your argument was transparency.
 The basis of mine was evolution.
 When we first started this cancerous situationship, both of our needs were benign, a date here and there, some companionship after 11pm, and a place for you to crash, with unlimited snacks— both preserved and organic.
 As time went on, I became infected by expectations, and the fling grew malignant.